DevOps

 Here, ‘ADDRESS’ specifies the Terraform state address of the resource to import, and ‘ID’ identifies the specific resource in the existing infrastructure.
 The optional ‘options’ argument allows for additional flags to fine-tune the import process.

-Despite its usefulness, the initial design of the import command had certain limitations, mainly that resources had to be imported one by one, the state was immediately modified without a preview, and the corresponding configurations were manually written.
-With the introduction of Terraform 1.5, these concerns have been addressed.
+The first way that the import command worked had limitations, mainly that resources had to be imported one by one, the state was immediately modified without a preview, and the configurations were manually written.
+This has now changed.

 The Challenges with Terraform Import Prior to Version 1.5